Why is it important to get dementia diagnosed?

 You may have been living with memory problems or other symptoms for some time.
 Your problems probably developed very gradually, so can be harder to recognise.
 Often, close friends and relatives see changes in us before we do.

 If you’ve only recently become aware of changes, it might feel as though your symptoms aren’t ‘bad enough’ yet.
+But getting an early diagnosis of dementia can be important.

 You might dread what the diagnosis will be, or think being diagnosed won’t help your problems.
 But your problems are worth investigating – you deserve to know what is behind them and healthcare professionals are there to support you.